skip to Main Content

 • Post a paper notice in a common area of the building

-In addition, a news article from the Community Housing Improvement Program (CHIP)—an excellent resource for building owners, by the way—recommends making the following changes:
+In addition, the Community Housing Improvement Program (CHIP)—an excellent resource for building owners, by the way—recommends making the following changes:

 • Include a signature line on the form distributed with the lease, where the recipient confirms receipt of the notice.